Ram Laxman (film)

-Ram Laxman (রাম লক্ষণ) is a 2004 Bengali film directed by Babu Ray and produced by Jhuna Majumdar and Narayan Ghosh.
+Ram Laxman (রাম লক্ষণ) is a 2004 Bengali-language action crime film directed by Babu Ray and produced by Jhuna Majumdar and Narayan Ghosh.
 The film features actors Prosenjit Chatterjee, Anu Chowdhury, and Tota Ray Chowdhury in the lead roles.
 Music of the film has been composed by Babul Bose.

 Plot

 The story begins with Subhankar Sanyal and Madhuri Sanyal are a married couple living in Darjeeling.
 Subhankar's wife feels pride in calling her husband a brave, honest and fearless cop.
 One night, he got a call from a hospital where a child was abandoned and the Doctor Rajat Das asked him to adopt that child.
 Subhankar learned that the child's father was a bandit and he refused to take the child but his wife encouraged him to take him and they should name him 'Ram'.
 Later, they threw a party and amidst that Subhankar received a phone call where he learned that a school headmaster has been murdered by Chadu, son of Police minister, Ranabir Choudhury, due to political events.
 Subhankar took warrant and went to arrest Chadu which Ranabir didn't like and told him to return but his wife had her son arrested to Subhankar.

 On his son's arrest, Ranabir told his henchmen to kill Subhankar and they did.
 On funeral, Madhuri asked his elder son Ram to pledge before his father's dead body to take revenge against the culprits and also proclaimed that she would make his younger son a brave and fearless cop much higher than their father.
 One night, Ranabir told his henchmen to set Subhankar's house afire to eliminate the threat they posed.
 Ranabir's wife Meena saved them and told them to escape to Kolkata.
 They returned to Kolkata and lived in poverty.